Friends of Delaware State Parks

 Rich Miller (Treasurer): Email

-Our newest friends group sponsors the iconic Dover Days each spring and supports the First State Heritage Park at Dover.
+Founded in 1950, the Friends of Old Dover is our newest friends group and sponsors the iconic Dover Days each spring and supports the First State Heritage Park at Dover.

-Staffs the Nature Center, monitors bluebird boxes and conducts trail maintenance in White Clay Creek State Park.
+Engaged membership that staff the Nature Center, monitors bluebird boxes, conducts trail maintenance and provides active fundraising and grant support in White Clay Creek State Park.

 Helps to attain funding and provides assistance with the Port Penn Interpretive Center.